Radiation from relativistic shocks with turbulent magnetic fields: Relativistic PIC Simulations

-Figure 2 shows electron trajectories in the $x - y$ plane (red: $v_{\perp 2} = 0.12c$, blue: $v_{\perp 1} = 0.1c$) (a: left panel), the radiation (retarded) electric field (b: middle panel), and spectra (right panel) for the case $B_{\rm x} = 3.70$.
-The two electrons are propagating left to right with gyration in the $y - z$ plane (not shown).
+Figure 2 shows electron trajectories in the $x - y$ plane (red: $v_{\perp 2} = 0.12c$, blue: $v_{\perp 1} = 0.1c$) (a: left panel), the radiation (retarded) electric field (b: middle panel), and spectra (c: right panel) for $B_{\rm x} = 3.70$.
+The two electrons are propagating from left to right with gyration in the $y - z$ plane (not shown).
 The gyroradius is about $0.44\Delta$ for the electron with the larger perpendicular velocity.
-The seven curves show the power spectrum at viewing angles of 0$^{\circ}$ (red), 10$^{\circ}$ (orange), 20$^{\circ}$ (yellow), 30$^{\circ}$ (moss green), 45$^{\circ}$ (green), 70$^{\circ}$ (light blue), and 90$^{\circ}$ (blue).
+The power spectrum is shown at seven viewing angles with respect to the $x$-direction of 0$^{\circ}$ (red), 10$^{\circ}$ (orange), 20$^{\circ}$ (yellow), 30$^{\circ}$ (moss green), 45$^{\circ}$ (green), 70$^{\circ}$ (light blue), and 90$^{\circ}$ (blue).
 The higher frequencies become stronger at the $10^{\circ}$ viewing angle.
 The critical angle for off-axis radiation $\theta_{\gamma} = 180^{\circ}/(\pi \gamma_{\max})$ for this case is 4.25$^{\circ}$.
 As shown in this panel, the spectrum at a larger viewing angle ($> 20^{\circ}$) has smaller amplitude.

-Since the jet plasma has a large velocity $x$-component in the simulation frame, the radiation from the particles (electrons and positrons) is strongly beamed along the $x$-axis (jitter radiation) \cite{medv00,medv06}.
+Only two different electrons are used to calculate the radiation, therefore two cyclotron frequencies and their higher harmonics are visible in Fig.\ 2c, and the spectra are not smooth.
+Since the jet plasma has a large velocity $x$-component in the simulation frame, the radiation from the particles (electrons and positrons) is strongly beamed along the $x$-axis (as in jitter radiation) \citep{eps73,medv00,medv06}.

-Equations 6.30a and 6.30b show that the radiation with the viewing angle $\alpha = 0$ disappears (see Fig. 6.5 in the textbook of Rybicki and Lightman \cite{rybi79}).
-However, based on two other textbooks, radiation at the viewing angle $0^{\circ}$ should not vanish \cite{beke66,land80}.
-This aspect is shown in Fig. 2c, and at the higher frequency the amplitude at the viewing angle $10^{\circ}$ is stronger than that with viewing angle $0^{\circ}$.
+Equations 6.30a and 6.30b in \citet{rybi79} are an approximation suggesting that radiation at the viewing angle $\alpha = 0^{\circ}$ (eq.
+6.33) disappears (see Fig. 6.5 in the textbook of \citet{rybi79}).
+However, an exact expression shows that radiation at viewing angle $0^{\circ}$ does not vanish \citep{beke66,land80} as a result of the relativistic distortion of the lobes of a Doppler-boosted dipole antenna pattern.
+This aspect is shown in Fig.\ 2c, and note that the amplitude at higher frequency at the viewing angle $10^{\circ}$ is stronger than at viewing angle $0^{\circ}$.